oracle/weblogic-image-tool/site/create-image.md

 # Create Image

 The `create` command helps build a WebLogic Docker image from a given base OS image.
 The required options for the command are marked with an asterisk (*).
-You can provide the password in one of the three ways:

-* Plain text
-* Environment variable
-* File containing the password
+There are a number of optional parameters for the create feature.

 ```
 Usage: imagetool create [OPTIONS]